 Due to the nature of the risks involved and lack of appetite among banks to lend above 60% of a project’s value, development loans provide access to high yields for alternative lenders.

 The more risk a lender takes, the higher the yield they can command.
-In the example mentioned above, the first charge lenders will be getting an interest rate of 5-6% on their capital, whereas the second charge investors will be getting 10% or more.
-This is because the first charge lenders have taken on less risk, the development only needs to sell for 50% of the valuation in order for their capital to be returned.
+In the example mentioned above, the first charge lenders will typically earn an interest rate of 5%-6% on their capital, whereas the second charge investors will receive 8%-12% or more.
+This is because the first charge lenders have taken on less risk – in our example, the development only needs to sell for 50% of the valuation in order for their capital to be returned.
 This is compared to the 70% sale price required for the second charge lenders before their capital is returned.

 Where you sit on the risk-reward spectrum is your choice.
-But for those with the appetite, 10% yields are possible even in today’s market.
+But for those with the appetite, 8-12% yields are achievable.

 We believe that any good investment strategy has diversification at the heart of it.
 Returns are never guaranteed, but investors can build a portfolio where the chance of losses are mitigated and diversification is a key part of that.